Degrees and Certifications:

 Bachelor of Science - University of Wisconsin- River Falls.

+Students in grades K-5 have Physical education everyday for one week and then rotate to science for one week.
 Please make sure your student brings shoes that are appropriate for the gym, sandals and boots are not allowed for safety reasons.

 National Physical Education Standards from NASPE

 Minnesota has not adpoted specific standards for Physical Education, so SPPS has adopted the standards from the National Association for Sport and Physical Education.
 Each physical education lesson taught at Dayton's Bluff addresses these standards as appropriate to the grade level and activity.

 National Standards K-12 Physical Education

 The goal of physical education is to develop physically literate individuals who have the knowledge, skills and confidence to enjoy a lifetime of healthful physical activity.

 To pursue a lifetime of healthful physical activity, a physically literate individual: